wanggang1/demo-bundle-pricing/README.md

 ### Possible Issues

-* Handle the bundles that contain exactly the items but different pricing policy (if there is ever a use case for this)
+* Bundles that contain exactly the same items but have different pricing policy (if there is ever a use case for that)